4GeeksAcademy/master-python-programming-exercises/exercises/017-total_cost/README.md

 ## 📝 Instructions:

-1. A cupcake costs `D` dollars and `C` cents.
-Write a function that determines how many dollars and cents someone should pay for `N` cupcakes. *The function gets three numbers: `D`, `C`, `N` and it should return two numbers: total cost in dollars and cents.*
+1. A cupcake costs `d` dollars and `c` cents.
+Write a function that determines how many dollars and cents someone should pay for `n` cupcakes. *The function gets three numbers: `d`, `c`, `n` and it should return two numbers: total cost in dollars and cents.*

 ## 📎 Example input: